martinjackson/simple-widgets/docs/UsingCSS.md

 npm install simple-widgets
 ```

-There are three ways to use CSS files in your project:
+# There are three ways to use CSS files in your project:

-### Place the CSS files into the index.html file.
+## A. Place the CSS files into the index.html file.

 This will allow access to all the CSS files in simple-widget in every file in your project.
 The advantage is that you will not need to import the CSS files in files that need them.